obs0lete/Scripts/Readme.md

 # Scripts

-A repo to store my scripts
+A repo to store my scripts.

+## PowerShell
+- Reset-AllNetworkAdaptors: A script that will reset all network adaptors.